Jaraka: Geography

-It is located on the banks of River Brahmani and is divided into two parts by National Highway 16 (India).
+It is located on the banks of River Brahmani and is split into two parts by National Highway 16.

 The Western part mainly consists of Bada Bazaar, Hanuman Market, College Road, Telephone Exchange Road, Stadium Road, IDCO Industrial Estate and several Residential areas.
-There are a number of colonies here, the major ones are Kumari Colony, SuryaVihar Colony (Jamubania) and Pandua.
+There are a number of colonies here, the major ones are Kumari Colony, Surya Vihar Colony (Jamubania) and Pandua.
 It also has the Block Headquarters Office, Treasury and several Govt.
 Offices.

 The Eastern Part consists of mainly Market areas namely Main Market, Bus Stand, Cuttack Road, Gopabandhu Chhak and Shanti Baazar.